Daisy, gleaming like silver, safe and proud above the hot struggles of the poor. "The great Gatsby" by F. Scott Fitzgerald |

 Art Deco used bright colours like orange & red in its interior decoration & combined it with buff, sage, pale green, dusty pink, marine blue, gold, silver & black & white.
 The rugs were in brilliant fauve colours with cubist designs & jazz motifs.
 The filmy silks, satin, real or fake fur contrasted dramatically with the gleam of polished wood , lacquer & steel.

+Mirrors were perfect for the Art Deco style - they were hung in panels of contrasting colours & shapes, stepped, rounded, fan-shaped or cut-out.
+Table & floor lamps were in chromed metal, frosted or opal glass, in pink, cream or green with the geometric crescents, sunbursts & zigzag decorations and the wall mounted lamps had fan or shell shaped light-fittings.
+René Lalique used the simple concept of the suspended basin as point of departure for his ceiling lights.
 Jean Perzel's originality, precision & technical mastery resulted in the dramatic interplay of superimposed glass disks, hemispheres, cylinders & semi-cylinders, sprayed in soft beige & rose enamel to produce light in a "happy colour that makes women look pretty", seeking to diffuse the light while Boris Lacroix sought to give it solidity, to create a block of radiance.

 The sunburst, ziggurat & chevron motifs migrated to furniture & interior decoration & the organic lines of Art Nouveau were replaced by a geometric & stylized opulence, enhanced by the lavish material used.
 Exotic woods with distinctive grains like burl maple, often veneered in patterns or gilded & silvered, sharkskin, snakeskin, lacquer, ivory, mother-of-pearl, combined with modern materials like chromed steel, aluminium, bakelite & engraved & etched glass.